YukiSakamoto/Darwin_Trace/README.md

     	return 0;
     }

-Compiling this code, and execute this tracer for the binary, you would get following outputs.
+Compiling this code, and execute this tracer passed above program's name as an argument, you would get following outputs.

 	$> sudo ./tracer testcode/fibonacci
 	Password: